manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Implement Sensitivity labels.md

 	‎Since only Joni was assigned permission to read the document, you just verified that Azure Information Protection protected the document based on the PII policy parameters that you configured.

-31. Remain signed into LON-CL2 and signed into Outlook on the Web as Joni.
+31. Remain signed into Outlook on the Web as Joni.
 Do not close your browser.

 # Proceed to Lab 7 - Exercise 2